Bitcoin-com/golden-ticket/README.md

 ## Create addresses

-Run `npm run create-addresses`.

 This will create `n` privkeyWIFs as a QR code saved to a PDF.
+First you'll need to take the .png of your design and change it to base64 using an online tool such as: https://www.base64-image.de/.
+Paste the base64 in to line 83.

+When you run `npm run create-addresses` you'll be prompted for eventName, hdAccount and addressCount

+First this will create the following directories:

+- ./html/${eventName}/privKeyWIFs
+- ./pdf/${eventName}/privKeyWIFs

+**Note** if you changed your wallet's filename to anything other than `goldenTicketWallet.json` in the `generate-wallet` step you'll need to update that on line 25.

 ## Create CSV